public-people/scrape-news/README.md

 pyvenv env
 ```

-If your default Python is Python3, try `virtualenv` instead; it creates a Python2 environment by default.
+If your default Python is Python3, try `virtualenv` instead; it creates a Python2 environment by default:
 ```bash
 cd scrape-news
 virtualenv .env2